abilandz/PH8124/Lecture_6/Lecture_6.md

 grep "11test" grepExample.txt | grep "test22"
  ```

-This will print all lines that contain both specified patterns:
+This will print all lines that contain both specified patterns "11test" and "test22":

 ```
 TEST Test test 11test test22